-At UniCredit, we are fully committed to providing a fair service to our clinets, putting sustainability at the centre of everything we do.
+At UniCredit, we are fully committed to providing a fair service to our clients, putting sustainability at the centre of everything we do.

 To actively contribute to the success of our plan, it is crucial that we equip ourselves with the knowledge and insights necessary to make a meaningful impact and drive positive change.
-We perform detailed training programs and initiatives to accomplish mandatory as well as additional needs.
+We perform detailed training programmes and initiatives to accomplish mandatory as well as additional needs.

-In 2023, Compliance Training Program has been enriched, with the aim to ensure proper compliance risk awareness and updates on key risk areas.
-At Q4 2023 the overall completion rate of Compliance Mandatory training was equal to 98,5%.
+In 2024, the Compliance Training Programme has been enriched, with the aim to ensure proper compliance risk awareness and updates on key risk areas.
+As at Q4 2024 the overall completion rate of Compliance mandatory training was equal to 98.5%.

-In addition, in 2023 almost 7,000 people received training on human rights, through over 6,100 hours of training.
+In addition, in 2024 about 8,000 employees received training on human rights, through roughly 6,800 hours of training.

-Almost 1,100 colleagues were involved in dedicated Culture Training workshops across the Group, taking a moment to reflect on our Values and what can be done to bring them to life through the actions we all carry out every day.
+So far, more than 4,000 colleagues have been involved in dedicated Culture workshops and training sessions across the Group, taking a moment to reflect on our Values and what can be done to bring them to life through the actions we all carry out every day.

-In 2023, more than 59,000 people were involved in training on basic knowledge of ESG topics.
+In 2024, about 33,000 people were involved in training on ESG topics.